Rihanna Disrupts Luxury Fashion World, Joining LVMH With 'Fenty' Brand

 "Designing a line like this with LVMH is an incredibly special moment for us," Rihanna said in a statement from the LVMH group on Friday.
 "Mr. [Bernard] Arnault has given me a unique opportunity to develop a fashion house in the luxury sector, with no artistic limits."

-It's a big moment for the exclusive world of luxury fashion says Tanisha Ford, a professor of Africana Studies at the University of Delaware.
+It's a big moment for the exclusive world of luxury fashion says Tanisha Ford, an associate professor of Africana studies at the University of Delaware.

 Ford, who writes about fashion and black identity, says, "We see a woman of color with this much creative control in a luxury market where typically European men have dominated."